FAMILY MEMORIES: QUICHE LORRAINE AND DAMSON PIE

 • A "pâte brisée" crust", i.e. 250 g of AP flour, 125 g of room temperature butter, 1 yolk, salt, and <5 cl of water, mixed and rested for 1 hour in the fridge;

-• A "migaine", this how is called in Lorraine the filling. made of (4 servings) a full pot of crème fraîche completed by, around, half a glass of half & half, 3 eggs, and grated nutmeg.
+• A "migaine", this is how is called in Lorraine the filling. made of (4 servings) a full pot of crème fraîche completed by, around, half a glass of half & half, 3 eggs, and grated nutmeg.
 My personal twist is to add also a generous tsp. of Dijon mustard for its bite that will cut through the cream mildness;

-• Slab bacon cut in dices will be cooked at medium/high temperature for around 5 minutes, just to eliminate some fat, be patted in an absorbing paper, and lightly rubbed in flour to avoid that it falls on the bottom.
+• Slab smoked bacon cut in dices will be cooked at medium/high temperature for around 5 minutes, just to eliminate some fat, be patted in an absorbing paper, and lightly rubbed in flour to avoid that it falls on the bottom.

 • The migaine is then poured into the crust and the bacon diced are equally spread around the surface of the filling;